iivanoo/covid-apps-observer/data/data_us/reports/resources/com.americanwell.android.member.amwell___12.0.19.010_02/report.md

 > Definitely worth a try!
 I've been quite pleased with my experience.<br> :date: __2020-11-12 19:35:53__

 > Great<br> :date: __2020-11-07 13:05:20__

-> Amazing, nice to not have to leave my house with the kids for a sinus infection.<br> :date: __2020-11-05 22:13:54__

-> Very easy.
-Very comprehensive.<br> :date: __2020-10-30 16:07:41__

-> 10/29/20 App loaded easily & fast on my Galaxy Note 8.
-Set up was simple & my PCP staff was extremely helpful with walking me tthru it.
-Video pic very easy to see MD & clear/sound voice to hear.
-Since chemo this way of communicating with my PCP has been a Godsend!
-Not only due to weakness but to avoid contact with others, Covid 19, arrangements for travel & more.
-TY to whomever designed this program👍🏻KUDOS TO YOU❗<br> :date: __2020-10-29 22:35:51__

-> Streamlined and extremely efficient assistance in physical and mental health.
-This app and the provider continue to be a solid foundation for the integration and path away from disorder and into living and what life is all about.
-Namaste, Mahalo, Sukran Gazilan, sheshe, and Thank you for what you do.<br> :date: __2020-10-29 00:35:36__

-> Pleasant<br> :date: __2020-10-28 19:14:12__